datacarpentry/r-raster-vector-geospatial/_episodes/01-raster-structure.md

 teaching: 10
 exercises: 0
 questions:
-- ""
+- "What is a raster dataset?"
 objectives:
-- "First objective."
+- "Understand what a raster dataset is and its fundamental attributes."
+- "Know how to explore raster attributes in `R`."
+- "Be able to import rasters into `R` using the `raster` package."
+- "Be able to quickly plot a raster file in `R`."
+- "Understand the difference between single- and multi-band rasters."
 keypoints:
-- "First key point."
+- ""
-authors: [Leah A. Wasser, Megan A. Jones, Zack Brym, Kristina Riemer, Jason Williams, Jeff Hollister,  Mike Smorul]
+authors: [Leah A. Wasser, Megan A. Jones, Zack Brym, Kristina Riemer, Jason Williams, Jeff Hollister,  Mike Smorul, Joseph Stachelek]
 contributors: [ ]
 dateCreated: 2015-10-23
-lastModified: 2017-09-07
+lastModified: 2017-09-08
 packagesLibraries: [raster, rgdal]
 categories:  [self-paced-tutorial]
 tags: [R, raster, spatial-data-gis]